How Data Scientists and Engineers Can Work Better Together

 At customer data management company Amperity, the scrappy startup environment means data scientists get to take on multiple roles in a production process.

-“We don’t have a separation between who’s doing the research and who is productionizing,” Aria Haghighi, VP of data science at Amperity, said.
+“We don’t have a separation between who’s doing the research and who is productionizing,” said Aria Haghighi, VP of data science at Amperity.
 “So the researcher is also the engineer who is bringing the system to production.
 Once we feel convicted we’re going to actually put something into the product, that person will go into the normal engineering cycle and break stuff up into smaller, fine-grained tasks.”

 How to integrate data science and engineering workflows: